0xC0FFEEBEEF/nbdevlabtwo/README.md

-For my website, also mess around with stuff on it.
+For my website, yes this repo is a hot mess, I use it to learn.